AlxndrMlk/dataScienceHelpers/README.md

 * ## NaNer
   This function was created to deal with numerical columns that contain some unexpected string values.
-  NaNer converts all string values into np.nans
+  NaNer tries to convert all the values into floats.
+If any element causes ValueError, NaNer converts this element into np.nan.